 The Mount Allan hike is one of the most popular hikes to do in Kananaskis Country.
-It’s easily accessible and rated as a difficult hike with no technical moves and hardly any scrambling involved to reach the summit.
-This makes it a very fun and rewarding hike for all to enjoy in the beautiful Canadian Rockies.
+It’s easily accessible and rated as a difficult hike with no technical moves and hardly any scrambling to reach the summit.
+This makes it an enjoyable and rewarding hike for all to enjoy in the beautiful Canadian Rockies.
 A great challenge for those looking to improve upon their fitness.

-After a fun full day out, I am so happy that we were able to complete another epic Kananaskis Hike.
+After a fun, full-day out, I am so happy that we could complete another epic Kananaskis Hike.
 Read on for what to expect while hiking Mount Allan in Kananaskis Country.
-Note – Mount Allan can be done as a one-way hike from Kananaskis to Dead Mans Flats – we did not do this hike, but instead did the round trip hike to the summit and back.
+Note – Mount Allan can be done as a one-way hike from Kananaskis to Dead Mans Flats – we did not do this hike but instead did the round trip hike to the summit and back.